fericlab/mt-optoIDR/README.md

 # This repository includes source data files for mt-opto-IDR paper

 ## mt_optoIDR_Figures folder
-This directory contains raw data, RGB image files, and source data for the main figures and extended data figures
+This directory contains raw data, visualization scripts, RGB image files, and source data for the main figures and extended data figures

 ## mt_optoIDR_Scripts folder
 This directory contains Python scripts used for the main analysis.
 Scripts used for plotting and data visualization can be found in the relevant directory under figures